steveculshaw/templesandtombs/README.md

 Ace wanders in, asks for a light ... they're Brit's.
 One of them walks round, telling Ace all about the building *YAWN*<br>

+Asrah focussed on the Roman period ...<br>

+The local knights, who were guarding the treasures of Hagia Sophia, aka the 'Plummers', evolved into the Knights of the Feather.<br>
+Said they spirited the feather away before the Crusader Knights sacked the city.<br>